WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 Our partners are creating a greater awareness about the impact that stigma has on our community, our institutions, and ourselves.

-Our partners are encouraging others to rise up and share their story about their struggles with mental health so that others know they're not alone.
+Our partners are encouraging others to rise up and share their stories about their struggles with mental health so that others know they're not alone.

 THE WE GO FIRST TEAM